samsrose/sherpabot/README.md

-# Sherpabot - Helping guide the way for Chingu Community Members
+# Sherpabot - Helping to guide the Chingu Community

 ## Table of Contents